near/core-contracts/lockup/README.md

 2. Cliff vesting period.

 The owner can add a full access key to the account if all conditions are met:
+- No transaction is in progress;
 - Vesting and lockup processes finished;
-- The termination process is ended (if applicable);
+- The termination process is ended (if applicable).
+If there’s a termination process started, it has to finish;
 - [Transfers are enabled](https://near.org/blog/near-mainnet-is-now-community-operated/) ([Phase II launch on MainNet enabled transfers](https://near.org/blog/near-mainnet-phase-2-unrestricted-decentralized/)).

 This will allow the owner to turn this contract account into a regular account, claim the remaining tokens, and remove the contract or delete the account.